 From 1979 to 1986 Paul Polman completed various financial assignments for Procter & Gamble in Belgium, Holland and France.
 By 1986 he was a Category Manager and Marketing Director at P&G France, eventually becoming Vice President and General Manager of P&G Iberia in 1989 and Vice President and Managing Director of P&G UK in 1995.
-From 1998 to 2001 he was President of Global Fabric Care at P&G and from 2001 to 2005 Group President of P&G Europe and Officer of the Procter & Gamble Company responsible for P&G's European business.

-Paul Polman joined Nestlé in 2006 and serves as Executive Vice President Finance & Control, also in charge for Global Nestlé Business Services, Legal, Intellectual Property, Tax and Purchasing (plus GLOBE as of 1 January 2007).

-As a representative of Nestlé Paul Polman is a Board member of Alcon Inc., and of both Life Ventures S.A. and Nutrition-Wellness Venture AG in Switzerland.
+From 1998 to 2001, he was President of Global Fabric Care at P&G and from 2001 to 2005 Group President of P&G Europe and Officer of the Procter & Gamble Company responsible for P&G's European business.
+Paul Polman joined Nestlé in 2006 and serves as Executive Vice President Finance and Control, also in charge of GLOBE, Global Nestlé Business Services, Legal, Intellectual Property and Tax.
+As a representative of Nestlé, he is a Board member of Alcon, Inc. and of both Life Ventures S.A. and Nutrition-Wellness Venture AG in Switzerland.

 He is also Treasurer of the Swiss-American Chamber of Commerce.